 Kyle Busch heads to Kansas with new sense of optimism

-In this March 12, 2017, file photo, Kyle Busch walks away from his smoking car in pit lane at the end of the NASCAR Cup Series auto race at Las Vegas Motor Speedway, in Las Vegas.
+In this Feb.
+26, 2017, file photo, Kyle Busch drives down pit road showing damage after a wreck during the NASCAR Daytona 500 auto race at Daytona International Speedway, in Daytona Beach, Fla.
 The near-misses that have plagued Kyle Busch all season would have eaten away at him earlier in his career, when he was less secure not only of his driving ability but of himself.

 Add your comments below